owntech-foundation/Core/docs/environment_setup.md

 !!! tip   "Pro tip"
     if the alien icon does not show up spontaneously, wait for a few more seconds, then press F1 key and type platformio home.

-!!! info
-    === "Linux"
-        If you are on linux and PlatformIO do not find the python path, you can launch the following command :
-        ```
-        sudo apt install python3-venv
-        ```

 ### Step 5 - Clone our Core repository
 In PlatformIO, select "Clone Git Project ".